 Our guides know the hills around Queenstown like the back of their hands and are passionate about sharing Central Otago’s epic backcountry riding with other mountain bikers.

-Our head guide and ops manager Nikki Cameron’s been riding - and hunting and fishing - in the mountains around Queenstown since 2005.
+Our legendary second in command Nikki Cameron’s been riding - and hunting and fishing - in the mountains around Queenstown since 2005.
 A former rafting, kayaking and snowboarding guide, Nikki got into downhill mountain biking in Whistler ten years ago and has been riding her bike ever since.
 Nikki reckons she's found her riding nirvana at HeliBike NZ.

 Eddie Hollins life long love of mountain biking kicked off age five on his sister’s pink Avanti.
 These days his ride’s a bit flasher but the force is still strong.